gschliszka/ThesisWork/README.md

 # ThesisWork
- at KOKI In Vivo Neurophysiogy Laboratory in 2020
+ at KOKI In Vivo Neurophysiology Laboratory in 2020